 • Minerals

-• Planted-based or animal-based products
+• Plant- or animal-based products

 • Vitamins

 Dietary supplements can sometimes be used to replace or increase nutrients.
-For example, someone with frequent vomiting might use a multivitamin to replenish what they’re missing from food.
-Supplements can also help the body naturally repair itself.
+For example, a mesothelioma patient with frequent vomiting might use a multivitamin to get the nutrients they’re missing from food.

 4. Meditation